 I’ve been fortunate over the years to have had a number of interesting experiences with the press, both for me personally and for the companies I was working for.
-You know me, always willing to spread the Lundbohm brand.
-I also get interested or passionate on certain topics and that ends up with me commenting on those topics.
+You know me, always willing to spread the Lundbohm brand by getting my name in the press.
+Sometimes, I get interested or passionate on a certain topic and that ends up with me commenting on those topics.

 The internet pretty much makes every interaction you have in the press a part of your permanent record.
 It’s all out there associated with your name and waiting to be found.
 Here are some of the more interesting of the things you can find me in.

 After I started working with Veracity Industrial Networks, I took an interest in the cyber risks to our nation’s infrastructure.
 The danger is considerable and as yet, untested.
 We haven’t had a “cyber 9/11” attack.
-So I did some research, read the top books on the topic.
-I also met with a member of congress to get his take.
+So I did some research, read the top books on the topic and talked to security people in the power industry.
+I also met with a member of congress, Congressman Lou Correa, to get his take.
 I documented what I learned in a white paper titled “Understanding the Increasing Threat of Nation State Cyber-attacks” which was published originally by “Network Security,” an international cybersecurity journal.
 It’s been reprinted a couple more times since then,.
 You can view the paper or download a pdf of it here.

 So my interest in the nation-state cyber threats we are facing has culminated with me being quoted in the cover story for the March 2018 SEC Magazine.
 The folks at SC Magazine have been very important to me at several companies and I have been to their offices in NYC and London.
 Teri Robinson quoted me in her story and included my picture in the article.
 Great exposure!

-I don’t often “Speak out” on an issue, but the Apple v. the U.S. Government controversy is one I felt very passionate about and actively shared my feelings.
+It’s not often that I “Speak out” on an issue, but the Apple v. the U.S. Government controversy is one I felt very passionate about and actively shared my feelings.
 I was quoted in Information Week on this issue.
 Among other things, I am quoted as saying this is “the scariest news we’ve heard yet in this case.”
 Click here to see the whole article.

 I was on Sales and Lead Management Radio with my friend Jim Obermayer.
 They do this great weekly radio show from their website http://www.salesleadmgmtassn.com/.
 I had a great time doing the shows and was actually the guest two weeks in a row.
 This is the first of the two sessions.